BlockchainCommons/GordianSeedTool-iOS/README.md

 ## Version History

+### 1.0 (18), May 23, 2021

+* Fixed a crash when a seed was deleted.
+This crash did not manifest in iOS versions before the current one (14.5), and is due to how the delete confirmation alert was shown.
+SwiftUI does not currently provide a standard way to do row deletion where the row might not actually be deleted, so the method of doing this was a hack.
+Apple's own apps suggest their preferred approach is to implement Undo functionality, so this is what I did: when you delete a seed, rather than warning you, an Undo button appears, giving you a chance to reconsider.

 ### 1.0 (17), April 13, 2021

 * Fixed a regression where attempting to print seeds and derived keys would produce an empty page.